cytomining/cytominer-database/README.rst

 developed to handle the special cases in which tables that cannot be concatenated automatically.

 There are two options for the key **reference_option**:
-The first option is to create a designated folder containing one .csv reference file for every kind of file ("Cytoplasm.csv", "Nuclei.csv", ...) and save the folder path in the config file as **reference_option** = *relative_parent_folder_path*, where the path is relative to the source_directory from the ingest command.
+The first option is to create a designated folder containing one .csv reference file for every kind of file ("Cytoplasm.csv", "Nuclei.csv", ...) and save the folder path in the config file as **reference_option** = *path/to/reference/folder*, where the path is relative to the source_directory from the ingest command.
 These reference files' schema will determine the schema of the Parquet file into which all .csv files of its' kind will be ingested, hence the reference files must carefully selected to be complete in the number of columns and possess correct column names and types.

 Alternatively, the reference files can be found automatically from a sampled subset of all existing files.
 This is the case if **reference_option** = *sample* is set.